WE GO BEYOND 20/20!

 - Eye Tracking and Eye Movement Skills

-Do the two eyes aim, move, and work as a coordinated team?
-Weaknesses in eye movement and eye tracking skills can cause numerous difficulties, including reading avoidance and/or poor reading skills, speed, concentration, and comprehension.
+Do your eyes aim, move, and work as a team?
+Poor eye movement and eye tracking can cause problems including reading avoidance and/or poor reading skills, speed, concentration, and comprehension.

 - Convergence Eye Tests / Eye Teaming / Depth Perception / Binocular Vision Tests